-Plungers work with the use of manual pushing and pulling.
-When you push the plunger over the drain, you are pushing air into the drain.
-This increases the overall atmospheric pressure on the clog in the pipe.
-If the pressure is large enough, the clog will be dislodged.
-The pushing of the plunger also creates a vacuum, which allows you to pull the plunger.
-The vacuum that was created would then force anything inside the pipe to be forced in the direction of the pull.
-The continuous pushing and pulling of the plunger will loosen the clog, allowing the drains to work properly again.
+Most plungers work with the use of manual pushing and pulling.
+When you push down on a plunger over a clogged drain, you are pushing air into the drain.
+This pushing is what increases the atmospheric pressure on the clog in the pipe.
+The pushing down of the plunger also creates a vacuum seal.

 What are the different types of plungers?

-- Sink Plunger – These are the most basic type of plunger, and made specifically for hard flat surfaces, like a sink.
-Sink plungers can be used for toilets, but they won’t be as effective.
-Sink plungers will typically have a wooden handle, and a simple rubber cup.
+- Sink Plunger/Cup Plunger – Sink plungers are the most basic type of plunger.
+They are made for hard flat surfaces, like a sink.
+Sink plungers may be used for toilets, but they won’t be as effective as a flange plunger.

-- Accordion Plunger – These plungers are shaped like accordions, and can ply quite a bit of pressure due to the design.
-That being said they are difficult to use due to how challenging it is to create a vacuum seal.
+- Accordion Plunger – Accordion plungers look like accordions or a pair of bellows.
+Accordion plungers can apply quite a bit of pressure to a clog due to their unique design.
+But they can be a bit difficult for some people to use due to how challenging it is to create a vacuum seal.

-- Taze Plunger – Taze plungers consist of a disc and a steel rod, and are used to clear large pipes.
-These plungers are not common, and were designed to be used by professionals.
+- Taze Plunger – Taze plungers are specialized plungers mainly used by plumbers.
+Taze plungers consist of a disc and a steel rod and are used to clear large pipes.

 Are plungers bad for toilets?